nr-johnson/flip-sprite/README.md

 This program is pretty simple.

 It takes a sprite sheet and flips each frame horizontally.
-This allows the use of the same frame references when flipping a sprite.
+This allows the use of the same frame references when using a flipped sprite in a game.

 ## Usage: